dasch-swiss/dsp-tools/docs/file-formats/xml-data-file.md

   and later replaced by the IRI used internally by DSP
 - `permissions`
   (optional, but if omitted,
-  users who are lower than a `ProjectAdmin` have no permissions at all, not even view rights): a reference to a permission ID
+  users who are lower than a `ProjectMember` have no permissions at all, not even view rights): a reference to a permission ID
 - `iri` (optional): a custom IRI, used when migrating existing resources (DaSCH-internal only)